DaxChen/vue-firebase-starter/README.md

 Note:
 1. In order to use `<mu-flat-button />` in html, I use the name `MuFlatButton` to register, because [vue converts camelCase in js to kebab-case in html](https://vuejs.org/v2/guide/components.html#camelCase-vs-kebab-case)
 2. As you can see in the import section, the path starts with `@muse-ui` instead of just `muse-ui`, as mentioned earlier.
 But how do I know what the name is for each component?
-Well, [they're all in the `muse-ui/src` folder](https://github.com/museui/muse-ui/tree/master/src), so you have to find them in there by yourself... (see how `menuItem`'s location is so hidden...)
+Well, [they're all in the `muse-ui/src` folder](https://github.com/museui/muse-ui/tree/master/src), so you have to find them in there by yourself... (see how `menuItem`'s location is so hidden...)-->